ncsa/atlassian-tools/README.md

 curl https://raw.githubusercontent.com/andylytical/quickstart/main/quickstart.sh | bash
 ```

-# Make a test instance from a clone of prod
+# Create a test instance on a clone of prod
 Create a copy of prod for testing
 1. Prod server:
    1. Install this repo via the instructions above